FDio/vpp/docs/gettingstarted/developers/fib20/graphwalks.rst

 they are also identified by an index.
 When a child is added to a list it is returned the index of the element.
 Using this index the element can be removed in constant time.
 The list supports 'push-front' and 'push-back' semantics for ordering.
-To walk the children of a parent is then to iterate of this list.
+To walk the children of a parent is then to iterate this list.

 A back-walk of the graph is a depth first search where all children in all levels of the hierarchy are visited.
 Such walks can therefore encounter all object instances in the